 How it works: You basically mix and match as many different sounds and melodies as you’d like—there are over 100 sounds and guided meditations—to create a calming track, with the option to add a guided meditation.
 Some sounds are direct, like “Rain” and “Cat Purring,” while others are a bit more obscure, like “Eternity” and “Music Box.”
 Ultimately you create a “custom ambiance” that makes you feel comfortable and relaxed.
 “We’ve had a lot of testimonials from users that told us they could create a soundscape that reminded them of good moments from their childhood, or of the atmosphere of their hometown, so they could feel better and get to sleep,” says Simon Alex Bérubé.

 The verdict: It’s very soothing if you just need music without talking, and the soundscapes you can create are very calming, especially the ones that come pre-set, so it does have the power to shift your mood a bit.
 There are also a lot of guided meditations, and I’m eager to experiment with more to see if there’s one that really resonates with exactly what I need.
 However, sadly, I have yet to fall asleep to it.
-Experts say these sleep hygiene habits can help.
+Experts also say these eight little changes can help you sleep better in just one day.

 The doctor says: The app uses the same principle as white noise.
 As for its effectiveness, people will respond differently depending on their personal associations with certain sounds, but the soothing frequencies of music can be beneficial for improved sleep.